Halifax County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the DMV, verifying that you have liability insurance coverage.
-You may be required to maintain SR-22 insurance for a period of three years following a DUI conviction.
+- SR-22 insurance requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the DMV to verify that you have the required liability coverage.

 Halifax County DMV Offices